Smirnova, Siianytsia embrace figure skating for U.S. amid war in Ukraine

 Throughout all this, when healthy they have kept training and competing in figure skating’s most fraught discipline, one in which a small lapse in concentration or misstep can lead to an alarming fall, especially when the man is lifting the woman well above his head.
 Such a fall on a lift at a show last May left Smirnova with a concussion, compromising the beginning of this season, their first full season as senior-level competitors.

 It was one of several physical misfortunes for a pair who began skating together in 2018, following an initial tryout on the gym floor at Smirnova’s Dnipro high school.
-Yet they will come to the U.S. Championships next week in San Jose, Calif., as medal contenders.
+Yet they would have been medal contenders at the U.S. Championships in San Jose, Calif.

 How Siianytsia connected first — or at all — with Oltmanns seems rather remarkable, given that he had skated with little distinction in Ukraine.

-Note: Editor’s Note: Five days after the first publication of this story, Anastasiia Smirnova and Danil Siianytsia announced they withdrew from the U.S. Figure Skating Championships due to an injury Smirnova sustained that will keep them from training until the middle of February.
-Smirnova and Siianytsia, who rank third among U.S. pairs by best total score this season, plan to petition for one of three pairs’ spots on the team for March’s world championships.